-See the pattern?
-Most dog parents punish their dogs (without realizing it, of course) for coming when called.
+Most dog parents punish their dogs (some without even realizing it) for coming when called.
 So, a puppy grows to learn NOT to come.
-Follow the step-by-step dog recall program for successful training.
+Follow the step-by-step dog recall program for successful (and fun!) training.

 You will repeat each step until your dog responds 8-10 times, out of 10 times you call him.
 Always start from Step 1 when changing locations or adding distractions.
 If you notice your dog is "not getting-it" step down a step or make it easier by reducing your distance, taking away distractions or using a better reward.